 The next time prices drop in a housing market correction, instead of standing on the sidelines, consider investing instead.

 “It’s all well and good Brian to tell me to jump in and buy real estate when it’s just crashed, but how do I protect myself?”

 Great question!
 I’m glad you asked.
-Here are five ways you can avoid losing money in the next real estate market correction, starting today.
+Here are five ways you can avoid losing money in the next real estate correction, starting today.

 1. Invest Based on Today’s Cash Flow, Not Tomorrow’s Appreciation

 In a real estate correction, home values drop.
 But rents may not drop at all — in fact, they sometimes rise!